TheCatFather4/Battleship/README.md

 Each ship placement will involve the user responding to two prompts:<br>
 1. The starting coordinate: e.g. A1, D2, G3, etc.<br>
 2. The placement direction: vertical or horizontal<br>
 ##
+### Firing Shots
+After the ships are placed, the user is prompted to select a coordinate to fire at.<br>

+There are three results that can come from firing a shot:<br>
+• Hit (A ship was hit)<br>
+• Miss (The shot missed)<br>
+• Hit and Sunk (The last coordinate of a ship was hit.
+It is now sunk)<br>

+If a player sinks an opponent's ship, they get one point added to their score<br>
+The first player to five points wins the game.<br>
+##
+### Unit Tests
+This application is unit tested.<br>
+Both the grid and the firing of shots have their own test classes.<br>
+Check out the Battleship.Tests project above to see the code!<br>
+##